apache/spark/UPDATING.md

 -->

+### Removed pod_launcher from core airflow

+Moved the pod launcher from `airflow.kubernetes.pod_launcher` to `airflow.providers.cncf.kubernetes.utils.pod_launcher`

+This will alow users to update the pod_launcher for the KubernetesPodOperator without requiring an airflow upgrade

 ### Default `[webserver] worker_refresh_interval` is changed to `6000` seconds

 The default value for `[webserver] worker_refresh_interval` was `30` seconds for